IP-CAM/Estimated-Date-OcMod-for-OC-v.3.x-v.4.x/README.md

 # Estimated Date

 ## Description
-**Estimated Date** is an OpenCart extension that designed to display estimated date or period when an order will be dispatched or delivered.
+**Estimated Date** is an OpenCart extension designed to display the estimated delivery date of an order.
-Compatible with OpenCart 3.x/4.x versions.
+Compatible with OpenCart 3x-4x versions.
 [Read more...](./module)

 ## Links